Sleep Apnea Symptoms and Treatments

 Sleep apnea causes and risk factors can help you determine whether you’re experiencing a sleep apnea disorder.

 As sleep apnea is often caused by narrowed airways, expanding the airways proves as an effective sleep apnea treatment.
 Airway orthodontic treatments work to expand the roof of the mouth, which widens the airways.
 Orthodontic appliances, such as palatal expanders, expand the palate of the mouth to treat the source of the obstruction that causes sleep apnea.

 Making positive lifestyle changes could treat your condition, depending on its severity.
 Losing weight and breaking habits like smoking or sleeping on your back could lessen your sleep apnea symptoms.

 Questions About Treatment for Sleep Apnea:

-Depending on your unique orthodontic condition, Dr. King may suggest a form of braces with an added appliance to effectively treat the airway obstruction.
+Depending on your unique orthodontic condition, Dr. King may suggest a form of braces or he will refer you to a dentist specializing in sleep apnea.
 Invisalign clear aligners may be used to widen the palate, if your specific condition permits.